Skip to content

 Motivational mechanisms

 What can happen if someone is chronically exposed?
 Woodcock and colleagues suggest it may lead to domain disidentification.
-This occurs as the victim places less and less importance and interest in the questioned behavior.
-A surgeon, constantly (and wrongfully) thought of as an arrogant member of an elitist group might become aloof and disinterested in interacting with other healthcare workers.
+This occurs as the victim places less and less importance and interest in the questioned behaviour.
+A surgeon, constantly (and wrongfully) thought of as an arrogant member of an elitist group, might become aloof and disinterested in interacting with other healthcare workers.
 Female surgical trainees, who have a higher degree of stereotype perception, have poorer psychological well-being than those who do not believe in the stereotype.
 Non-surgeons do not seem to face the same burden.

 Asking for help

-“Why didn’t you call for backup? the EM physician was asked.
+“Why didn’t you call for backup?” the EM physician was asked.

-“Because they were rude and condescending to me” they replied.
+“Because they were rude and condescending to me”, they replied.

 “How long ago was that?”